joshALancerGT/credit-priority-project-anon/README.md

 ### Phase 3 - Category Classification Logic
 Categorizes data overage charges between VALID, INVALID, or OVERCHARGE based on determining factors pulled from various columns.

-#### Field Definition(s):
-Allowance - data allowance during the cycle
+- Allowance: data allowance during the cycle
-TrueUsage - actual usage analyst(s) manually calculate to reveal difference between total usage calculated by carrier (BilledUsage) vs the actual total usage of all lines calculated utilizing via Invoice / Bill Summary
+- TrueUsage: actual usage analyst(s) manually calculate to reveal difference between total usage calculated by carrier (BilledUsage) vs the actual total usage of all lines calculated utilizing via Invoice / Bill Summary
-TrueGB - TrueUsage - Allowance reveals usage (GB) that should have actually been billed TrueCharge - TrueUsage x $15/GB rounded to the value's ceiling.
+- TrueGB: TrueUsage - Allowance reveals usage (GB) that should have actually been billed
+- TrueCharge: TrueUsage x $15/GB rounded to the value's ceiling.
 Reveals difference between what was charged vs what SHOULD have actually been charged
-BilledGB - DataOverage/$15 displays the usage (GB) that was billed DataOVerage - charges received from the Invoice / Bill Summary
+- BilledGB: DataOverage/$15 displays the usage (GB) that was billed
+- DataOVerage: charges received from the Invoice / Bill Summary

-Logic Determination:
-INVALID - if the Data Allowance is greater than or equal to the True Usage AND the True Charge is 0 then it is automatically considered as an INVALID charge
+- INVALID if the Data Allowance is greater than or equal to the True Usage AND the True Charge is 0 then it is automatically considered as an INVALID charge
-OVERCHARGE - else if the TrueGB is less than the BilledGB AND the True Charge > 0 then it is classified as an OVERCHARGE VALID - else if the TrueGB is greater than or equal to the BilledGB AND True Charge >= DataOverage then it is classified as a VALID charge
+- OVERCHARGE else if the TrueGB is less than the BilledGB AND the True Charge > 0 then it is classified as an OVERCHARGE
+- VALID else if the TrueGB is greater than or equal to the BilledGB AND True Charge >= DataOverage then it is classified as a VALID charge